aws/amazon-gamelift-toolkit/fast-build-update-tool/README.md

     * This project is written in Go.
 You will need Go 1.21.11 or newer compile the source.
 [Instructions to download and install Go can be found here.](https://go.dev/doc/install)
 1. **AWS CLI**
     * You will need to have the [AWS CLI](https://aws.amazon.com/cli/) installed on your local machine.
+    * Make sure you have the [default region configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) as the tool utilizes that to define the fleet location.
 1. **AWS CLI SSM Plugin**
     * Amazon GameLift uses [SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage remote instance connections. **[In order to use SSM you will need to install the SSM CLI plugin from Amazon.
 You can find instructions to do this here.](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)**
 1. **Valid IAM Credentials**